Valaa-Technologies/valaa-vault/packages/prophet/README.md

-# @valos/prophet provides ValaaRAEM stream components
+# @valos/prophet provides ValOS-RAEM stream components

 This package is likely the most important package of Valaa Open System.
 @valos/prophet specifications and components provide the foundation for